HTTP Request Header Manipulate

 We will follow the sample in HTTP Routing.

-In backend service, there is a path /headers
+In backend service, there is a path /headers which will respond all request headers.

 curl -H 'host:foo.example.com' http://$GATEWAY_IP:8000/headers